prurigro/gnome-catgen/README.md

 5. Run `gnome-catgen set` to configure your settings, then `gnome-catgen get` to check the results.
 6. To remove all folders without having to change your config, run `gnome-catgen clear`.

+## NOTES ON CONFIG ##

+* Lines where the first non-space is a # are ignored
+* Lines listing programs with desktop files that aren't in '/usr/share/applications' or '~/.local/share/applications' won't be added
+* Blank lines will be skipped

 ## COMMANDS ##

 * **gnome-catgen get**: Returns the list of categories followed by a list of the applications associated with each one.